alinex/php-server/README.md

 In the moment the following parts are developed:

-- autloloading

-  platform, vendor and system files
+- autloloading - platform, vendor and system files

-- value validation

-  to be used for security checks
+- value validation - to be used for security checks

-- multilingual support

-  for easy use and translation
+- multilingual support - for easy use and translation

-- registry

-  global storage of general configuration settings
+- registry - global storage of general configuration settings

-- cache

-  configurable cache system supporting multiple engines
+- cache - configurable cache system supporting multiple engines

-- logging

-  configurable for advanced logging strategies
+- logging - configurable for advanced logging strategies
+- template - simple engine

 API Documentation & More
 ---------------------